- Field Service Management

 The hope, with this infrastructure, is to connect more Americans to educational opportunities and career prospects.

 There’s a lot of economic opportunity ahead.
-Field service organizations may struggle to scale up quickly enough, and digitizing work orders and streamlining processes with automation is helping them navigate it.
+Telecom field service management organizations may struggle to scale up quickly enough, and digitizing work orders and streamlining processes with automation is helping them navigate it.

 The practical challenges of last-mile fiber optic deployment